winduum/winduum-docs/docs/docs/layout/breakpoints.md

 # Breakpoints

-Breakpoints in Winduum are very close to TailwindCSS, yet slightly different values and defined in `em` and extended to cover all possible resolutions.
+Breakpoints in Winduum are very close to TailwindCSS, yet they have slightly different values and are defined in `em` and extended to cover all possible resolutions.

 You can use the same principles as defined in [Responsive design](https://tailwindcss.com/docs/responsive-design)